yaya2devops/terraform-beginner-bootcamp-2023/README.md

 **Step 1: Creating a Bash Script**
 To automate the alias setup, you can create a bash script.
 Here's how:

 1. Create a new file for your script using the terminal or a text editor.
-We'll call it `setup_tf_alias.sh`.
+We'll call it `tf_alias` in `/bin/`.

 2. Open the script file for editing:
 ```sh